 - Memory Problems: Some individuals may experience difficulty recalling events or information.

 - Mood Changes: Alterations in mood, including increased anxiety or depression, can occur.
+Withdrawal Symptoms: Abrupt discontinuation of Valium can result in withdrawal symptoms, requiring gradual dose reduction under medical supervision.

 Interactions with Other Medications